Don't Wait For Me

 On 2nd June, 22 years after his first victory on Never Say Die, Lester Piggott wins the Epsom Derby on Empery.
 In so doing he becomes the first jockey to ride seven Derby winners.

-Football: On 4th May Liverpool become Football League Champions for the 9th time.
+Football: On 4th May Liverpool become Football League First Division Champions for the 9th time.

 Tennis: Sue Barker wins the women's singles title at the French Open.